 Master the Slide Master takes you through how to get to and modify the slide master so that you can update the design of your presentation in one place.

 How to Create Infographics just using PowerPoint – shows you how to harness the software you have on your machine to create Infographcis.

 Create Instant Instagram Posts in 30 Minutes or Less – yep, you are correct!
 I show you how to use PowerPoint to create Instagram posts.
 Once your template is set up you can create 30 or so in half an hour.

-I have a special offer today.
-Get 15% off any of the courses.
 The Master The Slide Master comes in two flavours, one for Windows and one for Mac.

 The other two are recorded using PowerPoint for Windows – however work the same way for Mac.